Rescuers look for survivors of Indian glacier flood disaster - WTMJ

 Associated Press

-JOSHIMATH, India (AP) — Hundreds of rescue workers were scouring muck-filled ravines and valleys in northern India on Tuesday looking for survivors after part of a Himalayan glacier broke off, sending a devastating flood downriver that has left at least 26 people dead and 165 missing.
+JOSHIMATH, India (AP) — Hundreds of rescue workers were scouring muck-filled ravines and valleys in northern India on Tuesday looking for survivors after part of a Himalayan glacier broke off, unleashing a devastating flood that has left at least 31 people dead and 165 missing.

 The disaster was set off when part of a glacier on Nanda Devi mountain snapped off Sunday morning.
 Scientists have gone to the site to investigate what caused the break and the flood — possibly an avalanche or a release of accumulated water.
 Experts say climate change may be to blame since warming temperatures are shrinking glaciers and making them unstable worldwide.